a-einstein/PortableShop/README.md

 The application is plug & play, but use of the data service is on request.
 Contact the developer ahead.
 * Download the APK from Assets of the latest available release from **[Releases](https://github.com/a-einstein/PortableShop/releases)** to your Android phone.
 * Install the aplication from the notification or the download folder.
 You probably have to suppress some warnings.
 * Start the application.
-Either it will start 'empty' displaying a warning, or if the data service is running one can 'shop' the contents.
+Either it will start 'empty' displaying a warning, or if the data service is running, one can 'shop' the contents.
 * Uninstallation can be done by the normal Android procedure.
-* Updating is currently not reported, but can be done manually after uninstalling.
+* Updating is currently not supported, but can be done manually after uninstalling.
 One can also use the option from the application's menu to get to the Release page.